NYDEREK/ESP32-Game_of_life/README.md

 # ESP-WROOM-32-38pin ST7789 240x240px Display
-"Game of life" with changable rules for experiments and fun :)
+✨"Game of life" with changable rules for experiments and fun ✨

-Work in Progres
+🐱‍💻Work in Progres🐱‍💻

 Project use :